zliu-math/zliu-math.github.io/_pages/worshop.md

 **Abstract:** We discuss the importance of formalization and the emerging role of large-scale autoformalization in mathematics.

 **Bio:** Kevin Buzzard is a professor of pure mathematics at Imperial College London.
 He is a leading advocate of formalization in mathematics and has played a major role in promoting Lean and formal proof methods in research.
-His recent work focuses on autoformalization and large-scale formal mathematical corpora.

 ---